 On Log in to AutoEntry –

-- If wrong password entered - click forgot password - Email sent and reset SMS code sent separately to phone
+- If the wrong password is entered - click forgot password - email sent and reset SMS code sent separately to phone

 - Incorrect SMS code or no access to phone/cell? - 'No code' option is available